TiBOcode/astrotibo/src/content/notes/pick.md

   - "[[Ukulele]]"
 date: 2024-08-12
 ---
-Using a pick on a ukulele is kind of a meme, a bit of a joke in the Ukulele community.
+2Using a pick on a ukulele is kind of a meme, a bit of a joke in the Ukulele community.
 In reality, it’s not that you _can’t_ use a pick, but it’s definitely considered unusual.

 ## The Unique Strength of the Ukulele